Sabrinas Organizing

 Dresses (formal and informal)

 Store the formalwear and casual long dresses in the same section of the closet.
 This section stays organized when you use vertical space.
-They need higher hangers so the dresses do not touch the floor and collect dust.
+The dresses need higher hangers, so they do not touch the floor and collect dust.

-If you don't wear the dresses often, getting garment bags for them is a good idea.
+If you don't wear the dresses often, getting garment bags (Affiliate Link) for them is a good idea.
 This helps reduce dust on the fabric.
-Some of these garment bags can hold more than one dress and is helpful to save space in your closet.
+Some of these garment bags (Affiliate Link) can hold more than one dress and are helpful to save space in your closet.

 How to store hanging outfits in your closet?

-Let's make your morning routine a breeze.
+Let's make your morning routine (Affiliate Link) a breeze.
 Feel free to set up your closet in outfits.

-Hanging clothing help save surface space and works well in smaller homes.
+Hanging clothing helps save surface space and works well in smaller homes.
 It also lets you take an item out without disturbing the other items.
-I've been doing this method for about a year now and am enjoying the already completed outfits I have in my closet.
+I've been using this method for about a year now and am enjoying the outfits I have already completed in my closet.

 Feel free to check out our other DIY outfit organization posts below and make your own.